You can usually contact your GP surgery using a secure and confidential online form on their website.

-Your GP surgery will usually send you an automated message straight away by text, email or as a secure online message to confirm that they've received the online form and to tell you how quickly they'll respond.
+Your GP surgery will usually send you an automated message straight away by text or email to confirm that they've received the online form and to tell you how quickly they'll respond.

-They'll usually then respond within 2 working days, but often much sooner.
+They'll usually respond within 2 working days, but often much sooner.

-Do not use an online form if your medical problem is urgent.
+Do not use an online form to request help if your medical problem is urgent.

-The GP surgery's medical team will use the information you've given them in the form to make sure you get the help that's right for you.
+The GP surgery's medical team will use the information you've provided to make sure you get the help that's right for you.

 This could be: